 The novelty of military training was, however, beginning to wear thin for some.
 George Young, just a few days later, wrote to his mother that “we are simply doing the same old things which are now becoming frightfully tedious“….However, night marches, full-scale attack exercises and extended hours on the rifle range were all gradually honing the skills of these volunteers and preparing them for the challenges ahead.

-So it was that, in the midst of all this constant activity and training, Sydney Sylvester found the time to pen a few words to reassure his mother that he was in good health “I will write you a letter soon but we have so busy, especially with night work….Love to yourself, Norman and all….your loving son, Sydney”
+So it was that, in the midst of all this constant activity and training, Sydney Sylvester found the time to pen a few words to reassure his mother that he was in good health “I will write you a letter soon but we have been so busy, especially with night work….Love to yourself, Norman and all….your loving son, Sydney”

 On 21st February, the war suddenly moved a little close to the Stockbrokers, as a Zeppelin raid dropped a bomb on the city, though no casualties were reported.